 Presentations: UPenn, Fed Board, Atlanta Fed, ITAM.

 Abstract: This paper studies the cross-sectional dimension of Fisher's debt-deflation mechanism that triggers financial crises of the Sudden Stop type - i.e., episodes with large reversals in the current account.
-Analyzing micro-data from Mexico for the 2009 crisis, we show that the cross-sectional dimension of this mechanism has macroeconomic implications that operate via two opposing effects.
+Analyzing micro-data from Mexico for the 2009 crisis, we show that this mechanism's cross-sectional dimension has macroeconomic implications that operate via two opposing effects.
 First, an amplifying effect by which households with high leverage fire-sale their assets during a crisis, increasing downward pressure on asset prices.
-Second, a dampening effect by which wealthy households with low leverage buy the depressed assets, relieving downward pressure on asset prices.
+Second, a dampening effect by which wealthy households with low leverage buy depressed assets, relieving downward pressure on asset prices.
 As a result, the role of inequality during crises is ambiguous.
-We conduct a quantitative analysis using a calibrated small-open-economy model with heterogeneous-agents to measure the effects of inequality on the frequency and severity of financial crises.
-As in representative-agent models of Sudden Stops, the model features a loan-to-value collateral constraint that triggers Sudden Stops as endogenous responses to aggregate shocks.
-Households face non-insurable idiosyncratic labor and dividend income shocks.
-In a version of the model calibrated to an emerging economy, the dampening effect dominates and Sudden Stop episodes are less severe in heterogeneous-agents economies.
-Consumption drops one-third and asset prices drop one-tenth of the drop obtained in the representative-agent (RA) version of the model.
-In contrast to the RA framework, the model produces an empirically plausible leverage ratio distribution and generates persistent current account reversals.
-Moreover, calibrating the model to an advanced economy where the dividend risk is 50% of the benchmark emerging-markets model, larger debt positions are supported and Sudden Stop crises are less severe, as observed in the data.
+We conduct a quantitative analysis using a calibrated small-open-economy, asset-pricing model with heterogeneous-agents to measure the effects of inequality on the frequency and severity of financial crises.
+As in representative-agent (RA) models of Sudden Stops, the model features a loan-to-value collateral constraint that triggers Sudden Stops as endogenous responses to aggregate shocks.
+In a version of the model calibrated to an emerging economy, the dampening effect dominates, and asset prices drop less in heterogeneous-agents economies.
+In contrast to the RA framework, the model generates persistent current account reversals with larger drops in consumption driven by the most leveraged households.
+Moreover, calibrating the model to an advanced economy where the dividend risk is one-half of the benchmark emerging-markets model, inequality is lower, larger debt positions are supported, and Sudden Stop crises are less severe, as observed in the data.

 Piecewise-Linear Approximations and Filtering for DSGE Models with Occasionally-Binding Constraints. with Boragan Aruoba, Pablo Cuba-Borda, Kenji Higa-Flores and Frank Schorfheide.